BradenEverson/umi/README.md

 I want this language for my specific low level projects I like to work on.
 These frequently require the construction of structs from a sequence of bytes.
 Hence this whole idea.

 Essentially, every single struct and primative type define this `from_bytes` function.
 Slices of types define from bytes as first reading a u16 len, followed by calling `from_bytes` for `len` of the subtype.
 Pretty cool :)

-Of course these require allocations, which borrows heavily from Zig's allocator design